jcfug8/daylear/server/README.md

 ```

 # Entities
-TODO: I think resources should have 4 types of visibilty:
-*   **Public**: The resource is visible in the public resource list.
-*   **Restricted**: The resource is visible only users that have: explicit access to the resource or access to a circle that has access to the resource.
-*   **Private**: The resource is only visible to users that have explicit access to the resource.
-*   **Hidden**: The resource is only visible to the creator of the resource.

-I'm not sure if this is directly only the rsource if its a mix between the resource and the resource access.

 ## User
 A user is the entity that represents a person who can log into the application.
 A user can be private or public: